Iowa-Radio-Operators/k0iro-web/content/en/get-involved/contests/index.md

 </p>

 <p>
 Challenge your friends, your club, or that guy down the block with the big tower.
-Let’s bring our repeaters back to life—<em>one QSO at a time!</em>
+Let’s bring our repeaters back to life—<em>one QSO at a time!</em>.
 </p>

+<p>Don't forget to also join in on the conversation on <a href="https://discord.gg/qRWYuNKXDG" target="_blank" rel="noopener">Discord</a>.</p>

 <p><strong>📡 Ready, set… transmit!</strong></p>